Blog – UFC Fight Night: Cerrone vs. Till

 Herding the cattle

 Ergo Arena was on lock down.
-Approaching the building there were neatly organized lines of ticket holders streaming away from the building, awaiting approval to enter the premises.
+Approaching the building there were neatly organized lines of ticket holders, awaiting approval to enter the premises.
 There was a man on a megaphone barking orders at everyone, herding them like animals, which is necessary, especially in Poland where the idea of standing in line doesn’t exist.
 Over here they live by the rule of “kto pierwszy, ten lepszy” which means “whoever’s first is the best”.

 If you’ve ever seen Polish people waiting for a bus or for a train, it’s the same deal.
 As the vehicle approaches, they all start to nervously mill around.
 Then, as soon as the doors open, they all pour into it at the same time – elbows flailing, bodies cutting incessantly in front of one another, all in a nonsensical attempt to be the first one to enter a train which already has assigned numerical seating.
 It’s sort of like watching a herd of cattle entering the barnyard as the gate goes up.
 So the man with the megaphone, although slightly annoying, was completely necessary.